Annie Oakley: Legacy

 Oakley's worldwide stardom as a sharpshooter enabled her to earn more money than most of the other performers in the Buffalo Bill show.
 She did not forget her roots after gaining financial and economic power.
 She and Butler often donated to charitable organizations for orphans.

 Oakley also proved to be a great influence on women.
 She urged that women serve in war, though President William McKinley rejected her offer of 50 woman sharpshooters for service in the Spanish–American War.
 Beyond this offer to the president, Oakley believed that women should learn to use a gun for its empowering image.
 Laura Browder discusses how Oakley's stardom gave hope to women and youth in Her Best Shot: Women and Guns In America.
 Oakley pressed for women to be independent and educated.
 She was a key influence in the creation of the image of the American cowgirl.
 Through this image, she provided substantial evidence that women are as capable as men when offered the opportunity.

 A vast collection of Oakley's personal possessions, performance memorabilia, and firearms are on permanent exhibit in the Garst Museum and the National Annie Oakley Center in Greenville, Ohio.
 She has been inducted into the Trapshooting Hall of Fame, the National Cowgirl Museum and Hall of Fame, the National Women's Hall of Fame, the Ohio Women's Hall of Fame, and the New Jersey Hall of Fame.
 A statue of Oakley stands at the Annie Oakley Memorial Plaza in Greenville, Ohio.

+Further information

+Oakley is described as a "Trailblazer" by the tour company Gallus Pedals with a bicycle being named after her.
+The website's bicycles commemorates the trailblazers in several different categories.
+Oakley is in the category "Women Who Redefined What Is Possible".
+According to the company's website, she is included because of her Glasgow connection through Buffalo Bill’s Wild West visits and the story that she learned to ride a bike while in Scotland.